This course is open to students enrolled in the Master Law and Society.

 All students are required to attend and actively participate during lectures and seminars.

-Evaluation is based on a presentation of an article (25%), a final case study (50%), and a presentation of the case study (25%).
+Evaluation is based on four reflection papers (30%), a presentation of an article and a presentation of a case-study (30%) and a final essay on a case study (40%).

 Students who fail the course can do a retake of the final essay, on the condition they have partaken in all examination forms.